Kung Fu Hustle: Development

 Kung Fu Hustle was a co-production of the Beijing Film Studio and Hong Kong's Star Overseas.
 After the success of his 2001 film, Shaolin Soccer, Chow was approached in 2002 by Columbia Pictures Film Production Asia, offering to collaborate with him on a project.
 Chow accepted the offer, and the project eventually became Kung Fu Hustle.
+Columbia Pictures Film Production Asia’s involvement also connected the film to international production and distribution strategies for Chinese-language cinema.
 Kung Fu Hustle was produced with a budget of US$20 million.
 This partnership granted Chow unprecedented production scale while requiring adaptation to Hollywood's producer-driven system - Columbia executives insisted on extensive script development, with Chow noting the process was "very laborious" as he refined four successive drafts to meet studio standards.
+Klein argues that the film’s production brought together Hong Kong, mainland Chinese, and Hollywood film industries, making it an example of transnational Chinese-language cinema in the 2000s.

 Chow was inspired to create the film by the martial arts films he watched as a child and by his childhood ambition to become a martial artist.

+Setting

 Chow's first priority was to design the main location of the film, "Pigsty Alley".
 Later in an interview Chow remarked that he had created the location from his childhood, basing the design on the crowded apartment complexes of Hong Kong where he had lived.
 The 1973 Shaw Brothers Studio film, The House of 72 Tenants, was another inspiration for Pigsty Alley.
 Designing the Alley began in January 2003 and took four months to complete.
 Many of the props and furniture in the apartments were antiques from all over China.
+Xiaoyu Chen argues that Pig Sty Alley functions as a cinematic space that connects Shanghai and Hong Kong through nostalgia, local memory, and the visual representation of a lower-class neighborhood.